yesitsmaxwell/okto/README.md

 First, download the source code and your favourite C++ compiler.
 Next, clone the repo (`git clone https://git.maxwellj.xyz/max/okto`) and CD into it.
 Compile the code (if the GCC is your poison, `g++ src/okto -o okto`) and run the binary.

+*Sidenote:* Okto has been tested extensively on Linux, and is known to compile for a Windows build target.
+I'm working on automating tests and builds for Windows, Linux and MacOS.

+*Less Important Sidenote:* How is Haiku more developer friendly than Windows and MacOS? g++ out of the box!
+It's almost as if they want people to develop for it...

 Now we can start writing our code!

 ### The Basics of Okto